-Butterscotch is a 15 year old palomino pony used on the pony ring, in camp, and My Little Pony.
+Butterscotch is a palomino pony used on the pony ring, in camp, and My Little Pony.

 Dandy is a miniature Sicilian donkey.
-They have long ears and a wishbone shape around their shoulders.
+These donkeys have long ears and a wishbone shape around their shoulders.
 They have tiny little hooves and can bray very loudly.
 Dandy’s best barnyard friend is Freckles.

-Flash is a black pony gelding who is in his mid 30’s.
+Flash is a black pony gelding.
 He has two blue eyes that are very unique.
 Flash is only ridden in the pony ring, in Pony Camp, or in My Little Pony classes.
 He lives in the pony pasture with his friends.

 Freckles is a male llama.
 Llamas are shorn every other year for their fiber.
 Llamas come in an array of colors and often produce beautiful fiber.
 The only time a Llama spits is usually at another animal over matters of food.
 Llamas will rarely spit at a human.
 Llamas usually go to the bathroom in the same spot, making it very easy to clean up after them.

 Gunner is a Bay Tobiano Pinto-Arab cross and was born in 2001.
 Gunner came to Lockwood in late November of 2015.
 He is used as a guide horse for trails.
 Before he came to Lockwood, he was used as a camp horse for children.

 Gus and Gracie are Boer Goats and are the son and daughter of Ginger.
 They were born on April 10, 2012.
 Both male and female goats have beards.
 It is more common for goats to have twins rather than a single kid or triplets.

 Gypsy is a registered Pinto mare and was born December 5th, 2007 and is best friends with Ranger.
 Her registered name is “Gypsy of Greengates.”